roob-p/GamepadToKeyboard/docs/README.md

  > - VibrateButtonN.Motor: (Left, Right, Both)
  > - VibrateButtonN.LeftMotorStrength: (Value), VibrateButtonN.RightMotorStrength: (Value)
  > - VibrateButtonN.SingleDuration, VibrateButtonN.RepeatDuration, VibrateButtonN.RepeatInterval
-- If `VibrateButtonN.LeftMotorStrength` or `VibrateButtonN.RightMotorStrength` are not available, Joynix looks up the global variables `LeftMotorStrength` and `RightMotorStrength`.
+- If `VibrateButtonN.LeftMotorStrength` or `VibrateButtonN.RightMotorStrength` are not available, GamepadToKeyboard looks up the global variables `LeftMotorStrength` and `RightMotorStrength`.
 If `UseSameStrengthVal = 1` then the `Strength` global variable is used.
 - You can enable progressive vibration strength with `ProgressiveTrigger = 1` (in this mode, Style is ignored for analog triggers).
-- Joynix supports simultaneous vibration effects from multiple buttons by automatically combining the left and right motor strengths.
+- GamepadToKeyboard supports simultaneous vibration effects from multiple buttons by automatically combining the left and right motor strengths.
 - **By combining styles, durations, intervals and motor strengths, you can create a wide variety of vibration effects.**

 <br>